Setting (and sticking) to your rates can be one of the most difficult parts of running your own consulting business.

-According to a survey of over 25,000 consultants, project-based rates are the most popular—although a decent number of consultants also charge by the hour, by the day, or on a monthly retainer basis.
+Project-based pricing models are the most popular, but they’re not the only viable option.7 A decent number of consultants also charge by the hour, by the day, or on a monthly retainer basis.
 We review each of these below.

 How to calculate your hourly consulting rate

-To determine your goal hourly rate, start by considering your ideal salary.
+To determine your hourly rate, start by considering your ideal salary.
 Let’s say it’s $80,000.
-Divide that by 52 (for the number of weeks in a year), and again by 40 (assuming a normal workweek).
+Divide that by 5 (for the number of weeks in a year), and again by 40 (assuming a normal workweek).
 That brings us to $38.50 or so.

 How to calculate your project rates